DucTaiVu/rwth-hpmc/reports/task_1/report_1.md

 ```
 ## Explanation

 Memory is expensive in terms of access time.
 That means: the more we use it (relatively to the number of operations), the worse our performance is.
-For every memory access operation BLAS3 level uses the most number of computations and that makes it the winner.
+For every memory access operation BLAS3 level uses the most number of computations (in comparison to the other levels) and that makes it the winner.

 I have some doubts about the implementation of BLAS1 and BLAS2 levels.
 When I want to get the column vector, I do the following: